Lisps in Speech Therapy: Types, Causes & Proven Treatment

 • Speech sounds slushy or distorted

-A licensed speech-language pathologist can determine the type of lisp and recommend a customized plan.
+A licensed speech-language pathologist can determine the type of lisp and develop a customized treatment plan.

 Final Thoughts